Discover How We Can Improve the Lives of Juveniles

-Bridgeway has been committed to helping youth and families since it was founded in 1999.
-In our 15 years of experience, we’ve fine-tuned our services to develop treatment plans that are effective.
-Our vision for each youth and family we serve is to not only help them complete court requirements, but also make lasting, positive changes to their lives.
+Bridgeway has been committed to helping the youth and families since it was founded in 1999.
+In our 20 years of experience, we’ve fine-tuned our services to develop treatment plans that are effective.
+Our vision for each youth and family we serve is to not only help them complete court requirements but also make lasting, positive changes to their lives.

-Youth entering the Wayne County Juvenile Justice System are evaluated by the Juvenile Assessment Center (JAC).
-Youth are referred to one of the five Wayne County Care Management Organizations (CMOs) through the JAC depending upon the parent/guardian’s zip code.
+The youth entering the Wayne County Juvenile Justice System are evaluated by Assured Family Services (AFS)).
+The youth are referred to one of the five Wayne County Care Management Organizations (CMOs) through the AFS depending upon the parent/guardian’s zip code.

-Each youth and family has a unique situation, and that’s why our treatment plans are unique.
+Each youth and family have a unique situation, and that’s why our treatment plans are unique.

 We believe success is possible for all youth who participate in Bridgeway services.
 While the definition of success may vary from case to case, several factors remain constant.
 Please visit our Bridgeway Success page to learn more.

 Parent/guardian involvement is one aspect of treatment that’s critical to success, no matter how it’s defined.
 To see how you can help your child during treatment, please visit our Parents/Guardians page.

 What to Expect

 Because circumstances are unique for each youth, the length of treatment varies from case to case.

 The youth are released from the juvenile justice system when they have completed their court-ordered requirements and their jurist deems them ready.
 While clients are working with us, they can expect:

 While Bridgeway offers a number of services, each treatment plan is customized.
 This approach allows Bridgeway to provide more effective treatment that meets the individual needs of the youth.